Which wireless communications option is best for your agricultural operation? Four major considerations for each connectivity option include:

 - Cost: The Connectivity Platform is priced to scale.
 Up to 50 sensing devices can connect over LoRa to a single Gateway Communications Device, which cuts down on per-unit data subscription costs.

 Costs are quickly reducing per unit as the Internet of Things economy is driving economies of scale.
 For example, a 2017 Gartner report predicts that IOT devices will increase to 20 billion by 2020, up from the current total of 8 billion.
-Contact us today to find out how the Connectivity Platform can give your operation simple, reliable, and scalable connectivity.

 |Technology||Max bandwidth||Point-to-point||Ground-level range in crops||Power requirements||Pros||Cons|